5 Minutes With… Christian Krueger from BASF

 1865.
 That was when Germany-headquartered chemicals company BASF was established.
 It has seen a lot of changes from then until now and has grown into the world’s biggest chemical company.
 If you are the biggest player in your field, you need to take on greater responsibilities.
 In light of this, BASF has embarked on a massive sustainability drive to make the best use of available resources and meet global sustainability challenges.
 The company’s purpose is “we create chemistry for a sustainable future”.

-Here, Liz Gyekye, senior content manager at Bio-Based World News catches up with Dr. Christian Krueger, corporate sustainability strategy expert at BASF, to find out more about the company’s environmental opportunities and challenges.
+Here, Liz Gyekye, senior content manager at Bio Market Insights catches up with Dr. Christian Krueger, corporate sustainability strategy expert at BASF, to find out more about the company’s environmental opportunities and challenges.

 Liz Gyekye (LG): Welcome to 5 Minutes With.
 Can you begin with a description about BASF and what it is the company does?

 Christian Krueger (CK): BASF SE (@BASF) is a Germany-based chemical company and the largest chemical producer in the world.
 The BASF Group comprises subsidiaries and joint ventures in more than 80 countries and operates six integrated production sites and other production sites in all regions.
 BASF has customers in more than 190 countries and supplies products to a wide variety of industries.
 At the end of 2017, the company employed around 115,000 people.
 In 2017, BASF posted sales of €64.5 billion and income from operations before special items of about €8.3 billion.
 The company is currently expanding its international activities with a particular focus on Asia.